25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 ## Test Doubles

 A Test Double is an object that can stand-in for a real object in a test.
-Used instead of External Dependencies.
+Used instead of External Dependencies

-- DB, Web, API, Library, Network etc
+- DB, Web, API, Library, Network etc...
 - If tests fail then it must due the unit of code that is being tested not due to its dependencies
 - Easy to simulate various scenarios

 Types of Test Doubles:

 1. **Dummy**: A dummy is the simplest form of a test double.
-It facilitates linker time substitution by providing a default return value where required.
+It facilitates linker time substitution by providing a default return value where required
-   - It is used as a placeholder when an argument needs to be filled in.
+   - It is used as a placeholder when an argument needs to be filled in
-   - Objects that the SUT (System Under Test) depends but they are never used.
+   - Objects that the SUT (System Under Test) depends but they are never used
-   - Not relevant to the test scope.
+   - Not relevant to the test scope

 2. **Stub**: Generates predefined outputs.
-It provides fake data to the SUT.
+It provides fake data to the SUT
    - A stub is a controllable replacement for an existing dependency (or collaborator) in the system.
-By using a stub, you can test your code without dealing with the dependency directly.
+By using a stub, you can test your code without dealing with the dependency directly
    - Programmed Stub to return a Success, Failure or Exception
    - A stub adds simplistic logic to a dummy, providing different outputs

 3. **Spy**: It records information about how the class is being used

 4. **Mock**: Mocks replace external interface
    - A mock object is a fake object in the system that decides whether or not a unit test has passed or failed.
-A mock starts out as a Fake until it's **asserted** against.
+A mock starts out as a Fake until it's **asserted** against
    - They have the same signature of the function
    - We can check if the function is being called or not
    - How many times is the function being called?
    - What Parameters are passed when it is called?
    - It defines an expectation of how it will be used.
-It will cause a failure if the expectation isn't met.
+It will cause a failure if the expectation isn't met
    - **Right call, Right Number of times with Right set of Parameter and in the Right order**

 5. **Fake**: Almost working implementation.
-It is an actual implementation of the contract but is unsuitable for production.
+It is an actual implementation of the contract but is unsuitable for production
    - Connect to a local HTTP server
    - Instead of actually going to the internet it connects to a local (limited) implementation
    - Check the behaviour with respect to the actual data it receives from the server